Urgent Need For Health & Wellness In Our Offices

 Twisted, misaligned positions for your mouse and keyboard can lead you to bend your arms and body unnecessarily, and often unknowingly.
 The alphanumeric part of your keyboard should be cantered to your body.
 Ensure that your most commonly used devices (telephone, mouse) are within easy, comfortable reach.
 Placing them within the length of your arm and at a height between your waist and shoulder will prevent the need to stretch out to reach them.

 No matter how optimized and ergonomic your workstation is, you still have make an effort and be mindful of how you use it.
 Ensure that you sit up straight and don’t slouch in your chair.
 Also, make sure that you take regular breaks to walk around and stretch.
 At least a few hours of exercise every week is very important to adopting a healthy lifestyle and negating the effects of continuous sitting.
+If you work from home, it can be tempting to work every day.
+Consider ensuring that you take mental health days off to recharge your mind and body.

 It’s important to start making these changes now, and not after your body starts sending you painful reminders and notifications.